mhurley100/pands-project/README.md

 With dimensions of 4cm x 4cm sepal and 4cm x 2cm petal the following output is generated from Iris-4.py:

-'Versicolor'
+#####'Versicolor'

-##### Machine Learning - new variable
+##### Machine Learning Summary
+Machine learning techniques aid validation of the dataset and estimate accuracy.
+This is a step change in data analytics, machine learning can predict outcomes.
+KNN predicted Iris class given 4 variables of data.
+However, the Iris dataset is well suited to KNN as the data is clustered closely together and therefore already predictable.
+However, if the sample was much more widely spread or ambiguous, it is likely that predicted outcome would not be as accurate.

+## Insights and Comparative Analysis
 - One measure that is not included as a variable is leaf length [15] www.fs.fed.us/wildflowers:
     - Iris Setosa leaves are up to 12 inches high (30 cm)
     - Iris Virginica leaves are two to three feet long (avg 76cm)
     - Iris Versicolor leaves are up to four feet long (avg 102 cm)

-If leaf length is included as a variable, the other 4 variables would not be required for identification purposes (perhaps only to analyse the inter relationship with each other).
+If leaf length is included as a variable, the other 4 variables would not be required for identification purposes (perhaps only to analyse how they correlate with each other).
+I have assumed a similar leaf length for each category which will make it 100% predictable.

 Python program Iris-5.py (program adapted from Iris-4.py and from machinelearningmastery.com[2]) is used to analyse the dataset:
+The same code is used as Iris-4.py with minor modifications:
+- Iris_lf is the csv file imported
+- X & Y arrays are sliced (6 columns imported):
+X = array[:,0:5], Y = array[:,5]

 |               |precision   | recall   |f1-score |support
 |---------------|------------|----------|---------|-------|